bmsousa91/RippleDetector/README.md

-# Ripple Detector - Plugin for Open Ephys
+# Ripple Detector plugin for Open Ephys
 Open Ephys plugin for ripple detection.
+It contains an embedded mechanism based on EMG or accelerometer data that blocks ripple events when movement is detected.

 ## Installation
 First, you will have to download the Open Ephys (OE) GUI source code and compile it (https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html).
 The second step is to create the build files for the plugin and compile it.
 Again, the official OE website provides all the necessary instructions (https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-plugins.html).
 For those using Windows 10, I wrote my own instructions for compiling the OE GUI and the RippleDetector plugin using Visual Studio 2019 Community.
 You will find these instructions in the "How to install OE and RippleDetector from source code - Win10_VS.pdf" file.
 Hope it helps!